SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Methodology

 \subsubsection{From mock images to spectral distributions}

-The {\tt SE3D} methodology does not work on the images directly, but rather on one-dimensional spectral distributions derived from them, capturing the flux, size, S\'{e}rsic index and projected axis ratio in different observed-frame wavebands.
+The {\tt SE3D} methodology does not work on the images directly, but rather on one-dimensional spectral distributions (SDs) derived from them, capturing the flux, size, S\'{e}rsic index and projected axis ratio in different observed-frame wavebands.
 The integrated flux in a given waveband is obtained by direct summation across the image.
 For the structural parameters, we assume the projected axis ratio $q_{\rm light}$ to be a weighted sum of the projected axis ratio of the stellar and dust distribution:

 where $f_{\rm{star}}$ represents the fraction of light directly contributed by stars (as opposed to dust re-emission) at the wavelength of interest. $q_{\rm{star}}$ and $q_{\rm{dust}}$ encode the projected mass profile of stars and dust under a certain inclination $\theta$: